alan-turing-institute/ARC-MTQE/notes/data.md

 ## DEMETR data

 The Diagnosing Evaluation Metrics for Translation (DEMETR) dataset ([Karpinska et al., 2022](https://doi.org/10.18653/v1/2022.emnlp-main.649)) is downloaded from the [github repo](https://github.com/marzenakrp/demetr) where more information about the dataset can be found.
-This dataset consists of syntethetic CED data and was used in some of the training strategies for training the CED models.
+This dataset consists of synthetic CED data and was used in some of the training strategies for training the CED models.
 It is distributed under the [MIT license](https://github.com/marzenakrp/demetr?tab=MIT-1-ov-file#readme).

 ## WMT QE 2022